Welcome to Teacher Education

 - Currently not be on probation or conditional status,

-- Have successfully completed the Student Teaching Portfolio
+- Have successfully completed the Resident Teaching Portfolio

 - If the portfolio or work sample is unacceptable, the student must meet with evaluators.